 CTA

-2. Startup one-pager
+2. Startup one-pager template

 Pitch

-Media attention/social proof
+Media attention or social proof

 Investment stage

-3. Pitch presentation one-pager
+3. Pitch presentation one-pager template

 Market research summary

-Team details, including specific expertise
+Team details and specific expertise

-4. Strategic plan one-pager
+4. Strategic plan one-pager template

 Goals